To resolve

 verb

-- combination of vomit and burp, when a little bit of the stomach contents (usually bile) is expelled into the esophagus.
+- when a little bit of the stomach contents (usually bile) is expelled into the esophagus.
+From "vomit" + "burp".
 Also known as "wet burps."

 Ew, I vurped.